 Unlike plain emails or voice mails, Ocean provides an integrated safety feature to help prevent overdue responses from "falling through the cracks".

-- Later on, if the patient has not confirmed receipt of this message, either by completing the questionnaire or clicking the checkbox to confirm that he or she has received the secure message, then their response will be considered overdue.
+- Later on, if the patient has not accessed this message or completed the questionnaire, then their response will be considered overdue.

 - Some sites prefer to receive a nightly digest of all patients in Ocean with overdue responses, even if a reminder notification email for these patients has already been sent.